 Many states have let their eviction moratoriums lapse, under the comprehensive nationwide ban.
-However when the nationwide moratorium ends—whenever that may be—keep an eye out for more tenant-friendly states to re-implement their own eviction bans.
+However when the nationwide moratorium ends — whenever that may be — watch out for more tenant-friendly states re-implementing their own eviction bans.
 States such as Illinois and Maryland may well enact their own eviction moratoriums after the federal restrictions ease.

 With many tenants struggling to pay rents, many property owners have struggled to make their landlord mortgage payments.
-Don’t expect that to magically change in early 2021.
+Many real estate investors have second-guessed whether to continue investing during the pandemic, between the eviction moratorium and weakening rental returns nationwide.
 Landlords with non-paying tenants should brace themselves for a long, lean 2021 as the federal, state, and local governments all potentially extend eviction bans repeatedly.

 If your tenants are struggling to find work, help them research rent assistance programs to keep them (and you) afloat and your lender at bay.
 Because for now, lease contracts remain enforceable only in one direction.